 The chia jam firms up a bit more when chilled, so I personally leave mine just a little bit runnier than normal if I know I'll be storing the blueberry tarts for later.

-Though these mini blueberry tarts are perfect as is, they also taste delicious in a bowl with some dairy-free vanilla ice cream too, just like this chocolate raspberry tart which is a low-carb, keto version.
+Though these mini blueberry tarts are perfect as is, they also taste delicious in a bowl with some dairy-free vanilla ice cream too.

 This blueberry tart recipe is best when kept in the refrigerator.
 Not only does this bring out the freshness of the blueberries but it also helps the min tarts firm up and hold together also.
 Coming out of the freezer they tend to thaw so that the paleo pie crust becomes a bit too soggy.